university-of-york/geojson-path-finder/README.md

 # GeoJSON Path Finder

+This is a small chrome extension to change the color of the AWS header bar depending on the account you have open.
+It's aimed to indicate increasing danger as you move towards production.

+ - Repo-Status: Retired
+ - Repo-Retirement-Date: 2025-01-12
+ - Repo-Retirement-Type: Immediate deletion
+ - Repo-Retirement-Note: This fork was never used and has not been maintained

 ## The Graph object

 Internally this library creates a Graph object that has a number of parts that are worth understanding when making changes to the library.
 These are broken down as follows: